-- Find more lesser-known places in Italy in Hidden Gems in Italy – Off the Beaten Path from North to South
+- Read more in our Umbria guide and about more lesser-known places in Italy in Hidden Gems in Italy – Off the Beaten Path from North to South

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes

 - Italy Travel Planning – our FREE online community where you can ask questions and get inspiration for planning your trip

 - Travel shop where you’ll find items mentioned in the show